alex-soldatkin/russian_bank_accounting/memory-bank/activeContext.md

 - Pylance errors related to `ModuleType` attribute assignments are noted but do not affect runtime functionality.

 ## Next steps (recommended)
-1. **User Verification**: Confirm with the user that all implemented features (transformations, tooltips, ordering, REGN sampling, etc.) are working as expected.
+1. **User Testing & Verification**: Test all implemented features in real-world scenarios to ensure optimal user experience.
-2. **Further Refinements**: Based on user feedback, fine-tune the 'power' transform exponent or other visual aspects for optimal clarity.
-3. **Add Unit Tests**: Consider adding automated unit/integration tests for `compute_sankey_for_variables` and related data processing functions.
-4. **Code Cleanup**: Address any remaining linting or type warnings.
+2. **Performance Monitoring**: Monitor dashboard performance with large datasets and optimize if needed.
+3. **Feature Expansion**: Consider additional visualization types or analysis features based on user feedback.
+4. **Documentation**: Create user guides and technical documentation for the implemented features.
+5. **Maintenance**: Keep dependencies updated and address any future compatibility issues.